SethMMorton/input_reader/docs/source/InputReader.rst

 from the input file, and also reads the input file to parse the data.

 In the simplest use case, you may simply instantiate |InputReader|
-with no aruments, as in
+with no arguments, as in

 .. code::